giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 #### Procedure

-1. On the hike line , press the ↓ button
+1. On the hike line , press the i button
 2. It will apper a table with the data about the hike
-3. To close the table, press ↑ button
+3. To close the table, press i button

 #### Expected result